hojimat/NKnorms/README.md

 The `set_landscapes` method is the slowest part of the code, as it runs through every possible bitstring and maps it to a performance.
 At the moment, `jit` is used for its underlying `xcontrib_full` command under _NKPackage_.
 Also the `main.py` runs a `multiprocessing.Pool` for faster simulations. _CUDA_ is being considered at the moment, but without clear idea how to implement it.

 ### Credits
 The code is created by Ravshan S.K.
 I'm on Twitter [@ravshansk](https://twitter.com/ravshansk).
-The research is funded by the [D!ARC](https://www.aau.at/digital-age-research-center/decide/) research center.
+The research was done at University of Klagenfurt, Austria between 2019 and 2024 by Ravshanbek Khodzhimatov, Stephan Leitner, and Friederike Wall.